pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

-1. Add the certificate to [custom CA certificates](../custom-ca-certificates.hbs.md) by appending it to `shared.ca_cert_data` and applying Tanzu Application Platform's installation values
+1. Add the certificate to [custom CA certificates](../custom-ca-certificates.hbs.md) by appending it to `shared.ca_cert_data` and applying Tanzu Application Platform's installation values.

 1. Add the certificate to your device's trust chain.
 The trust chain will vary depending on your operating system and privileges.